 Follow the majority consensus in the data.
 Technically, an application strategy could look like this, but remember to play it safe!
 Don’t compare yourself to others and just do what you’re comfortable with.

 Apply for whichever Chase Sapphire (preferably the Reserve) and whichever Freedom you have selected.

 2a.
 Wait at least 31 days and consider your ability to handle minimum spend amounts.
 Then, apply for the Chase Ink Preferred and the Southwest Rapid Rewards Premier Business cards.

 3a.
 After another 31+ days, apply for 1 of the personal Southwest credit cards.

 3b.
-Apply for the United Mileage Plus Explorer and the Chase Sapphire Preferred cards.
+Apply for the United Mileage Plus Explorer and the Marriott cards.

-No matter which options you choose, you should have applied for 5 Chase credit cards.
-This is a critical key to success when starting out in order to maximize your miles and points earnings as a beginner.
-Don’t lock yourself out of earning these bonuses and the travel rewards they continue to bring with every day spending.
+No matter which options you choose, you should consider carefully your first 5 Chase credit cards.
+This is a critical key to success when starting out in order to maximize your miles and points earnings.
+Don’t lock yourself out of earning these bonuses and the travel rewards they continue to bring with everyday spending.

 So, which travel rewards credit cards for beginners will you apply for?
 What tips do you have for beginners?

 Like this post?
 Please share it on social media using the share buttons below.